PhantomInsights/summarizer/README.md

 # Article Summarizer

-This project implements a custom algorithm to extract the most important sentences and keywords from Spanish news articles.
+This project implements a custom algorithm to extract the most important sentences and keywords from Spanish and English news articles.

 It was fully developed in `Python` and it is inspired by similar projects seen on `Reddit` news subreddits that use the term frequency–inverse document frequency (`tf–idf`).